openorclose/posts/for.md

 ------

-### An aside on setTimeout (and similarly other event handlers)
+### An aside on setTimeout

 Before that, another reader!
 It is the greatest honour to have my ramblings perused by yu, and to be humbled by your criticism of my naive presumptions of newcomers to the world's best programming language my worst nightmare.
 After all, it is my self-proclaimed duty to educate the blissful majority, and indeed I have so carelessly overlooked certain language features and their not-so-simple meanings.
 You leave me no choice but to right this wrong.

 Perhaps his greatest concern was how `setTimeout` worked, in particular why `setTimeout(fun, 0)` did not behave like `fun()`, running immediately and thus logging `0`.
 From an asynchronous point of view, yes, the idea might be hard to grasp at first, for few have been blessed like me to have grown up in a synchronous world, where only one thing happens at a time.
 But such is the world of Javascript.
-And now a personal story.
+And now a personal story that hopefully explains how `setTimeout` works.

 --------